Trump coy on China trade deal before meeting Xi

 White House officials said this week Trump was open to making a trade deal with Xi when they meet.

-Trump lashed out at General Motors Co after the company's recent announcement of U.S. layoffs and plant closures and threatened additional tariffs. (bit.ly/2SjZrRk) (reut.rs/2E4J33Z)
+Trump, whose economic record is likely to be a key factor in his race for re-election in 2020, lashed out at General Motors Co after the company's recent announcement of U.S. layoffs and plant closures and threatened additional tariffs. (bit.ly/2SjZrRk) (reut.rs/2E4J33Z)

 In a Twitter post on Thursday, Trump said: “Billions of Dollars are pouring into the coffers of the U.S.A. because of the Tariffs being charged to China, and there is a long way to go.
 If companies don’t want to pay Tariffs, build in the U.S.A.”

-Additional reporting by Doina Chaicu in Washington; Yawen Chen and Ryan Woo in Beijing; Editing by Bernadette Baum
+Additional reporting by Doina Chaicu in Washington, Yawen Chen and Ryan Woo in Beijing, and Matt Spetalnick in Buenos Aires; Editing by Bernadette Baum